ey242/KiVA/README.md

     --randomize <randomize_parameters>
 ```

+#### KiVA on Google Colab
+Here is a [Google Colab Notebook](https://colab.research.google.com/drive/1lfzHXvKyKYxUOYgvZGV9-5eC2f5_c3eE?usp=sharing) to run KiVA on a model of your choice.

 [1] Downs, L., Francis, A., Koenig, N., Kinman, B., Hickman, R., Reymann, K., ... & Vanhoucke, V. (2022, May).
 Google scanned objects: A high-quality dataset of 3d scanned household items.
 In 2022 International Conference on Robotics and Automation (ICRA) (pp. 2553-2560).
 IEEE.